Sign In / Sign Out

 Students solidify their command of BCS and raise their listening, speaking, and communicative skills to the Intermediate Low level or better.
 Living in the country for 8 weeks and studying 4 hours a day, graduates of the program are able to interact comfortably in day-to-day situations in the countries of the former Yugoslavia.

 Since the program is small, CLI customizes it to individual students.
-Excursion and activities schedules are set up each year in consultation with participants, but typically include:
+Excursion and activity schedules vary year to year, but have included:

 Bosnia's administrative, economic, cultural, and educational center, Sarajevo is a compact, youthful city, boasting a number of museums, galleries, cultural centers, historic buildings, a national theater and opera, old markets, as well as a thriving art scene.
 There are notable architectural influences from the time Bosnia and Herzegovina was part of the Ottoman Empire, the Austro-Hungarian Empire, and the former Yugoslavia.